publiccodenet/about/activities/communication/how-to-post-to-social-media.md

 * Post your draft in Planable timeline.
 Note that this may not be the final message since it's subject to review.
 * Add a tag with your name so the communications team can reach out to you with questions.
 * Schedule the message at least 24 hours in advance so the communications team have a margin to review the message.
 * Check if there are already other scheduled posts for your preferred publishing time.
+If there are, start a conversation with the authors of those to finalize the scheduling.
 * The communications team will probably tweak your post to be more successful - this is not a reflection on your abilities as a writer.
 * Once reviewed, the communications team will approve or comment right next to your message in Planable.